i-doit/knowledge-base/docs/en/installation/manual-installation/red-hat-enterprise-linux/red-hat-enterprise-linux-8.6.md

 - the database management system ==MariaDB== 10.5
 - the caching server ==memcached==

-installed.
-However, the current ==version 8.x of RHEL== only contains obsolete packages that do not meet the system requirements.
+However, the current ==version 8.x of RHEL== only contains obsolete packages that do not meet the system requirements.<br>
 It is therefore necessary to install current packages from other repositories.

-Caution: Third-party repositories can endanger the stability of the operating system.
+But be ==careful== as third-repositories could endanger the stability of the operating system!

 At first the first packages are installed from the default repositories: